-As Óbuda University’s new rector effective from 15 July, 2019 let me welcome you and draw up the goals which I wish to achieve with your assistance and in close collaboration with all of you.
+As Óbuda University’s new rector as of 15 July, 2019 let me welcome you and share my goals which I wish to achieve together with you all.

-First and foremost, let me briefly introduce myself.
-Not because I would like to boast on my achievements, but in order to underline that my programme was not built on nice-sounding empty promises.
-I come from Transylvania and my finished primary and secondary schools in Hungarian in Timisoara, Romania, while my university in Romanian at the “Politechnica” University of Timisoara not only as top of my class, but as best graduate in my field of study all around Romania as well.
-I started my career at “Politehnica” University of Timisoara, but I landed a part-time job at the Partium Christian University, Oradea, Romania as well.
-Later, I started and completed my PhD at the Budapest University of Technology and Economics in Hungary in 2008.
-I joined Óbuda University in 2012 in order to improve its metrics and since then you have been able to follow my career path more closely.
-I was the first person to earn a habilitation degree at Óbuda University with summa cum laude distinction.
-As far as leadership experience is considered, I worked as Vice-Dean for Education at the John von Neumann Faculty of Informatics between 2013 and 2018, I am responsible for the Computer Engineering BSc and MSc programmes, and I acted as the Vice-Rector for Education from 2018.
-I have also played an active role both in Hungary and internationally and out of my management functions I am particularly proud of the fact that I acted as the Vice Chair of the Hungarian Section of IEEE and since 2017 I have been chairing the IEEE Hungary Section.
+First let me intruduce myself briefly.
+I come from Transylvania where I completed both my primary and secondary education in Hungarian while I studied in Romanian at the “Politechnica” University of Timisoara graduating as top of my class as well as best graduate in my field all around Romania.
+I started my career at “Politehnica” University of Timisoara, and completed my PhD at the Budapest University of Technology and Economics in Hungary in 2008.
+I joined Óbuda University in 2012 and was the first person to earn a habilitation degree at Óbuda University with summa cum laude distinction.
+As far as leadership experience is considered, I worked as Vice-Dean for Education at the John von Neumann Faculty of Informatics between 2013 and 2018, I am responsible for the Computer Engineering BSc and MSc programmes, and I acted as the Vice-Rector for Education since 2018.
+I have also played an active role both in Hungary and internationally as the Vice Chair of the Hungarian Section of Institute of Electrical and Electronics Engineers (IEEE) and since 2017 I have been chairing the IEEE Hungary Section.

 In my programme I made a commitment to put Óbuda University on a path followed by the world-renowned higher educational institutions and to turn around the trend which shows that the gap between elite universities and our institution has been widening for quite some years now.
 We need to bear in mind that education and science are equally important and therefore, both of them should be handled equally.
 A sustainable university needs to be created using both our own and external resources in which younger generations are mentored by senior colleagues and their networks of relationships and the aims set by the management should motivate all the stakeholders.